sighupio/distribution/docs/development/development.md

 The `private` schema is a modified version of the public schema, typically used internally within `furyctl`.
 It includes additional fields or configurations that should not be exposed in the public configuration files (like `furyctl.yaml`), but are still necessary for certain internal operations or customizations within the codebase.

 A notable case where the private schema is used is with the `EKSCluster` resource.
 Here, a patch (`schemas/private/ekscluster-kfd-v1alpha2.patch.json`) is applied to the public schema (`schemas/public/ekscluster-kfd-v1alpha2.json`) with `json-patch` and `jq` to add internal fields that are required for `furyctl` to function but are not intended for end-user modification.
 This separation ensures that sensitive or internal details remain private while maintaining flexibility for internal customization.
-Note that this process is automatic and managed by the `make generate-go-models` command.
-To configure a new private schema / patch create a new configuration on the Makefile (example on line 72) and a patch like `schemas/private/ekscluster-kfd-v1alpha2.patch.json` that is a standard json patch (https://jsonpatch.com).
+Note that this process is automatic and managed by the `mise run generate-go-models` command.
+To configure a new private schema / patch create a new configuration in the `mise.toml` [tasks._generate-go-models] section and a patch like `schemas/private/ekscluster-kfd-v1alpha2.patch.json` that is a standard json patch (https://jsonpatch.com).

 </details>